Last Updated on September 10, 2021

 So now, there are non-toxic nail polishes galore.

 They use natural solvents derived from fruit (3).
 And you don’t need to dry them with UV lights.

 It’s even possible to purchase nail polish remover that’s free of acetone.
 Not only does it not stink, but it also doesn’t dry out your skin and nails.

-Sally Hansen is a trusted brand with bright shades that last for days without chipping.
+Sally Hansen is one of the trusted nail polish brands with bright shades that last for days without chipping.

-Now this company offers polish that’s free of sixteen harsh ingredients.
+Now this company offers pregnancy-safe nail polish that’s free of sixteen harsh ingredients.

-The list includes formaldehyde, toluene, xylene, but phthalates, acetone, parabens, camphor, triphenyl phosphate, bisphenol A, glycol ether, styrene, formaldehyde resin, sulfates, nonylphenol ethoxylate, and animal-derived ingredients, and ethyl tosylamide.
+The list includes formaldehyde, toluene, xylene, phthalates, acetone, parabens, camphor, triphenyl phosphate, bisphenol A, and glycol ether styrene, formaldehyde resin, sulfates, nonylphenol ethoxylate, and animal-derived ingredients, and ethyl tosylamide.

 Even the application brush is 100% natural, made from plants.